Leverege/amplify-docs/docs/architecture/roles/role.md

 | Metadata | For a given role, you have a host of metadata options to help configure your UI.
 Review these in the [role-specific UI setup section](../../../setup/nav/role/) |

-## Assigning Permissions to a Custom Role
+## Assigning Permissions to a Role

 Once your role is created, you can assign permissions to the role.
 To do so, click the edit button next to the permissions section in the right hand panel.
 That will open the following modal.